 From start to finish, we were eating this pressure cooker goulash in less than 30 minutes.
 That alone almost makes it worth trying.
-But the real reason for giving this recipe a try is the flavor.
-All things considered, this is a perfect weeknight meal when you're in a hurry.
-And even more, everyone will be full!
-Doubtful there will be leftovers on this one.
-Well, this recipe does make quite a bit, so maybe…
+This is a perfect weeknight meal when you're in a hurry.
+But the real reason for giving this recipe a try is the flavor!

 The Secret to Cooking Pasta in a Pressure Cooker

 There's a simple rule-of-thumb for cooking pasta in a pressure cooker that I've found works every time... so far.
 That rule is this: divide the box cook time in half, then subtract 2 minutes.
 So let's say the box says cook pasta for 10 minutes, that would be 3 minutes in your pressure cooker goulash (or any other dish); half of 10 is 5, then minus 2 equals 3.
 I have yet to have this method fail.
 Sure hope the trends continues!

 If you've ever cooked pasta in your Instant Pot, then you've probably heard this.
 But if not, please let me share this...
 Once you add your liquid to the pot (in this case chicken broth), add the pasta on top, and then DO NOT STIR!
 Here's why...
 As the pasta begins to cook, it will absorb the liquid and expand in size.
 If too much of the pasta is touching the bottom of the pot, you will definitely get a burn notice.
 Even if it's not actually burning.
 It seems that the newer model Instant Pots all have sensors that are quick to give burn notices; which is causing bloggers to write better recipes!
 I've personally had to modify several of ours to avoid a burn notice in newer Instant Pots, including this one.